-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - Appoint a Governor to monitor the effectiveness of this policy in conjunction with the full governing body.
-This is always a different person from the DSL
+- > Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - > Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the headteacher to account for its implementation - ➤ Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - > Appoint a governor to monitor the effectiveness of this policy in conjunction with the full governing body.
+This is always a different person from the DSL. - > Ensure all staff undergo safeguarding and child protection training, including online safety, and that such training is regularly updated and is in line with advice from the safeguarding partners - > Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
+This includes: